chandashrestha/bamazon/README.md

 ### Node application = bamazonCustomer.js.

-Running this application will first display all of the items available for sale which includes the ids, names, department prices and quantityof products for sale.
+Running this application will first display all of the items available for sale which includes the ids, names, department, prices and quantity of products for sale.

 -- First Scenario --
 The app prompts user with two questions.
-1. Enter the ID of the product they would like to buy?
+1. Enter the ID of the product you wish to buy?
-2. Enter how many units of the product they would like to buy?
+2. Enter how many units of the product you wish to buy?

 The app checks if the store has enough of the product to meet the customer's request.